-When deploying Desktop App (v3.x.x+) or Desktop Sync (v9.1.x+), administrators can define a list of Active Directory domains that machines need to be joined to in order to use either app.
-This allows admins to control deployments of both applications to ensure they are only used on devices joined to known domains and with pre-defined UPN suffixes.
+When deploying Desktop App (v3.x.x+) or Desktop Sync (v9.1.x+), Administrators can define a list of Active Directory domains that user accounts need to be connected to in order to use either app.
+This allows Admins to control deployments of both applications to ensure they are only used on user accounts joined to known domains and with pre-defined UPN suffixes.

-Enable Device Entitlement for the Desktop App and Desktop Sync
+Enable Device Entitlement for the Desktop Sync and Desktop App

-Note that turning on device entitlement will affect both Desktop Sync and the Desktop App.
+Turning on device entitlement will affect both Desktop Sync and the Desktop App.
 Please note that Desktop Sync is longer be supported as of December 31st, 2019

-To find AD domain information that you can supply on a specific device use the following commands:
+To find the UPN suffix information that you can supply on a specific device using the following commands:

-Run the following command in a console window and look for domain name near the top of the resulting output:
+Run the following command in a Terminal window and look for the domain name near top of the resulting output:

-Device entitlement is also supported on our mobile clients.
+Device entitlement is also available on Egnyte's mobile clients.